Sanity Daily

 How Society Saw Arthur Fleck if ever they saw him

 Arthur Fleck (Joaquin Phoenix) was an amateur stand-up comedian and a professional clown.
-He loses access to his therapist, he loses his job as a clown causing him to succumb to madness, killing his deceitful mother, a mother who gave him a terrible upbringing, all this and a lot more provokes him to take the identity of The Joker.
+He loses access to his therapy, he loses his job as a clown causing him to succumb to madness, killing his deceitful mother, a mother who gave him a terrible upbringing, all this and a lot more provokes him to take the identity of The Joker.

 So, was it psychopathy or sociopathy that drove Arthur to embrace this persona of a criminal towards the end when he deliberately starts shooting people without giving any effs? or was it the state of society that was the deep-rooted cause?

 As a society, we are often accountable for a person under such severe and critical situations, instead of isolating them, abandoning them, we can include them and give them a safe space to prevent tragedies to some extent.
-In the movie, what Joker does holds society accountable to a large extent, just because we are blessed with a capable mind and comfortable surrounding, we can’t simply dismiss people with certain disabilities as being crazy when it’s the very condition of the world that we have built that drives them to do the things that they do, not a chemical imbalance.
+In the movie, Joker does holds society accountable to a large extent, just because we are blessed with a capable mind and comfortable surrounding, we can’t simply dismiss people with certain disabilities as being crazy when it’s the very condition of the world that we have built that drives them to do the things that they do, not a chemical imbalance.

 Therefore, before anything else, Joker is a critique of society— on all of us.
-It forces us to take a look at the consequences of our actions; All of the times we laugh at the misfortune of others, or “walkover” someone lying in the street, or define others by their perceived mental illnesses instead of defining them as fellow human beings with feelings and perceptions.
+It forces us to take a look at the consequences of our actions; All of the time we laugh at the misfortune of others, or “walkover” someone lying in the street, or define others by their perceived mental illnesses instead of defining them as fellow human beings with feelings and perceptions.

 The Joker isn’t a psychopath or sociopath, he is a very unfortunate victim of the state of our society who had a very, very rough phase going on in his life.
 And sometimes, that’s all it takes.
-All we need to do is to look beyond those distorted filters we have put to see the world.
+All we need to do is to look beyond those distorted filters we use to see the world.
+In the movie, he tries to find work, tries to pursue his passion i.e. comedy, looks after her mother, and goes in the search for his identity but people around him make it all so difficult for him.

-I am not justifying his criminal acts but I am trying to make a point here that everything together drove him to the edge, where he completely lost it as he had nothing, sheer nothing to lose when he completely lost himself.
+I am not justifying his criminal acts but I am trying to make a point here about how everything together drove (triggered) him to the edge, where he completely lost it as he had nothing, sheer nothing to lose when he completely lost himself.
 These things don’t just happen suddenly, it has been building and simmering for a long time and it’s just that when we fail to pay attention, it goes out of our hands.

 To conclude, I would say that we as a society if really want to bring about some change, then we need to redevelop the filters we use to see the world, it will at least stop the spread of hatred and help in smashing the stigmas surrounding mental illness.